 Boston Red Sox vs. New York Yankees

-The Boston Red Sox and the New York Yankees meet for game two of their series at Fenway Park.
-The Red Sox are -175 favorites over the Yankees with an over/under run total set at 9.
+The Boston Red Sox and the New York Yankees play the rubber match of their three game series at Fenway Park with first place in the American League East going to the winner.
+The Red Sox are -170 favorites over the Yankees with an over/under run total set at 9.

-The New York Yankees need a win with their ace on the mound and they got it on Tuesday at Fenway Park.
-Francisco Cervelli homered, Nick Swisher had three hits, and Robinson Cano and Eric Chavez each had two hits as the Yankees converted nine hits into five runs and the win.
+The New York Yankees held the lead in the American League East but sole possession lasted just a day as they fell to the Red Sox on Saturday.
+Mark Teixeira hit his 32nd home run, Francisco Cervelli had three hits, and Eric Chavez had two hits but the Yankees squandered opportunities all day long as they scored just four times off of 10 hits and three walks.
 On the mound C.C.
-Sabathia allowed 10 hits and two earned runs while striking out 10 over six innings to earn his 18th win of the year.
-For Wednesday’s game New York starts Phil Hughes who has won three of his last four decisions.
-For the season Hughes has allowed 65 hits and 39 earned runs while striking out 33 in 54.1 innings of work.
+Sabathia damaged his Cy Young chances as he was rocked allowing nine hits and seven earned runs while striking out six over six innings of work to take his sixth loss of the season.
+For Sunday Night’s game on ESPN New York starts Freddy Garcia who has won his last three starts.
+For the season Garcia has allowed 118 hits and 42 earned runs while striking out 80 in 117.1 innings of work.